APR vs. APY for Crypto

-The difference at this rate doesn't seem like such a huge difference.
-However, as the compounding interest rate increases, the returns on APR vs. APY are significant.
+At this rate, the difference does not appear to be significant.
+But as the compound interest rate goes up, the difference between APR and APY becomes more important.
 APY is an exponential formula.
 It allows a person to build on what they've earned in the past.
-They can then use those earnings as a springboard to increase income.
+They can then use those earnings as a springboard to increase their income.
 With interest compounded monthly, an investor could earn quite a bit from their money market account.
 With an annual percentage rate of return, an investor gets a straight amount from their deposit, regardless of how much that deposit has grown.
 The annual interest rate only looks at the principal balance, not the amount within the account when it calculates interest.
 The interest accrued from year to year is constant once the deposit remains constant.

 Why Should I Pay Attention To APR and APY?

 Personal finance enthusiasts would spend a long time explaining why these two terms are so important for proper money management.
-The simplest explanation is that annual percentage yield and annual percentage rate both play a massive part in how you earn interest on your deposit accounts.
-When you want to determine how much interest a particular account generates, the calculation is relatively simple when using these formulae.
+The simplest explanation is that the annual percentage yield and annual percentage rate both play a massive part in how you earn interest on your deposit accounts.
+Using these formulas, it's easy to figure out how much interest a certain account earns.
 However, it's essential to figure out whether the financial institutions you're dealing with correctly use these terms.

 Compound interest rates should be reflected as APY, while simple interest rates should be shown as APR.
 Each of these will determine how much interest a particular account will earn over a year.
 The monthly payments your crypto assets generate will increase over time if they're in a savings account.
 In a traditional bank account, it's less common to get compounded interest.

 Is It Safer to Put Money In a Bank?